sirkaushalkumar/sirkaushalkumar/README.md

 As they say, I am also a hard-edged, sanguine, sapiosexual, antihero, who is tortured by his own demons.

-I do have an affinity to learn and would be more than happy to learn and collaborate with you.
+I am also writing to inform that I do have an affinity to learn and would be more than happy to learn and collaborate with you.
 Thanks for stopping by.

 I remian with thanks and regards <br/>
 _Kaushal Kumar_